skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 To deploy your website, open the new repository via GitHub on a web browser, and then head to Settings > Pages.

 From here you can switch the source to 'GitHub Actions' and the default Hugo action should be suggested.
-Click configure button and then commit the code to your main branch.
+Click the Configure button and then commit the code to your main branch.

 If you now head back to the Actions tab you can see a workflow running to build your website.